hoon-ock/multi-view/README.md

 # Multimodal Graph and Language Learning for Adsorption Configuration in Catalysis
 [arXiv Preprint](https://arxiv.org/abs/2401.07408)

+## **Important Note**

-**Important Note:** This repository is currently in the process of being cleaned up for better organization and usability.
-The cleanup will be completed before the publication of the associated paper.
-We appreciate your patience and understanding.
+This repository is currently being updated to fix issues and improve its organization and usability.
+The anticipated timeline for completing this update is within **December**.
+We are also working to ensure the repository aligns with the publication of the associated paper.

+We appreciate your patience and understanding as we work to enhance the repository.
+Thank you for your support!

+---

 ![TOC_resized](https://github.com/hoon-ock/multi-view/assets/93333323/0ad53e44-18df-43a0-a413-1bc5438777e6)